devxiexie/spinning-stocks/README.md

 making a stock spinner wheel, random stocks on a spinner for selection
+still a work in progress